-- 1. Alleys historically providing access to rear parking areas for residential development may continue to be used for access - 2.
+- 1. Alleys historically providing access to rear parking areas for single-family residential development may continue to be used for access should expansions or additions to the property occur that do not change the use. - 2.
 Access to residential properties from alleys less than 16' wide is permitted. - 3.
 Alleys may be used for access and maneuvering